zkutalik/ssimp_software/docu/manual_ssimp.md

 ## Minimal example
 [//]: -------------------------------
-The minimal requirements are: (1) GWAS summary statistics stored in a text file with at least the following columns SNP id, Z-statistic, reference allele and risk allele and at least one row, and (2) the path to the reference panel. <sup>All other arguments have defaults defined (see below).</sup>
+The minimal requirements are: (1) GWAS summary statistics stored in a text file with at least the following columns SNP-id, Z-statistic, reference allele and risk allele and at least one row, and (2) the path to the reference panel.

+<sup>All other arguments have defaults defined (see below).</sup>

 `bin/ssimp --gwas data/my_gwas.txt --ref ref/my_reference_panel.vcf` will generate a file `imputation.txt`, containing the imputation, and a log file called `output.actual`.